Greece Travel Guide logo

 Frappe and Cell Phone: add a pack of cigarettes and a lighter and you have the Athens Survival KitFrappe's are the lifeblood of Greek society.
 Made with instant Nescafe mixed with milk, water lots of sugar and ice, a frappe will provide you with a chemical buzz like caffeine only more intense and under it's effects you are likely to have very profound thoughts as the dust is shaken off synapses long retired from duty.
 The Greeks drink these all day and never leave the cafes.
 Maybe the reason so much wine and whisky is consumed in Greece is directly related to the frappe consumption.
 But there is something decadent about starting the day with a frappe rather than a cup of coffee.
 So you have hot Nescafe.
 Same nervous buzz, but for me that means doing the Greek equivalent of the 3 martini lunch, the one carafaki ouzo mesimeri.

-There were places you could find an espresso.
-The Grande Bretagne Hotel and a couple of the very fancy cafes and restaurants.
+There were places you could find an espresso like the Grande Bretagne Hotel and a couple of the very fancy cafes and restaurants.
 But just because they were expensive did not mean they were going to be any good.
 And who wants to drink coffee in a place where you feel uncomfortable if you did not bring your own butler and chauffeur?

 Memorize it: